Know your audience: specializing grounded language models with listener subtraction: Results

 \subsection{Emergence of specialization}

-By training a speaker to maximize the difference in accuracy between two listeners, we see strong language specialization across many listener pairs (Figure \ref{fig:samples}a-c, \ref{fig:resfig1}a-c).
+By training a speaker to maximize the difference in accuracy between two fixed listeners, we see strong language specialization across many listener pairs (Figure \ref{fig:samples}a-c, \ref{fig:resfig1}a-c).
 When the second listener sees only the top-right crop of the image, the speaker learns to cue to objects that the second listener cannot see (Figure \ref{fig:resfig1}a, bottom).
-Specifically, the first listener's accuracy is relatively constant through learning, but the second listener's accuracy decreases to chance level, in correspondence with the decrease in top-right object prevalence in the speaker's captions.
-This decrease is accompanied by an \emph{increase} in bottom-left object prevalence, which explains why the first listener remains accurate.
+The first listener's accuracy remains stable through learning, but the second listener's accuracy decreases to chance level.
+This corresponds to the decrease in top-right object prevalence in the speaker's captions and an \emph{increase} in bottom-left object prevalence.

 When the second listener sees only the blurred version of the image, the speaker learns to reduce its use of color words, while still referring to the target object.
 The overall learning dynamics are similar to the crop case: the first listener's accuracy remains roughly constant, while the second drops to chance level, again paralleling the decrease in color prevalence in the speaker's captions.